 Participants shared that there were a lot of different apps that targeted new mothers but all the information they inputted would be stored in different locations.
 They really wanted all their tracked data to be in the same place as the informational resources.

 The underlying purpose of this application was to collect survey data from the user participants about their social determinants of health.
 To accomplish this, I designed a survey experience that tested two different survey inputs and provided the user with a list of information that related to the survey content.
 I wanted the user to feel like they had gotten something positive from filling out the surveys.

-From the co-design sessions, we were told that the moms wanted the application to look medically relevant but not scary.
+From the co-design sessions, I was told that the moms wanted the application to look medically relevant but not scary.
 Some of them suggested that it be colorful and friendly.
 I designed visual system with bright but earthy colors and a kangaroo baby mascot that could be found throughout the app.
-This was the first time I had created a whole design system.

 The Home Hub and Tracker Tools

 Administering validated surveys to the app alongside baby development tracker tools and visualizations, to understand the social determinants of health over time for each of our users and to help them understand their baby's milestones.

 Enables mothers to write about their experiences or share questions and concerns with a network of other mothers of premature babies.